 Cyber crime has been on the rise this year, and we have seen it all, from Trojans stealing bank details to new ransomware families demanding thousands of dollars for data decryption.
 In the expense of many people, 2016 has been the most profitable for ransomware.
 We have witnessed the appearances of such threats as Locky and Cerber and they have been causing quite a stir around the Internet.

 File encrypting viruses are becoming more advanced and malware researchers are struggling to keep up.
 Despite many warning not to, many ransomware victims find themselves paying the ridiculous ransoms, which allows criminals to make thousands of dollars.
 The appearance of self-driving cars has also opened a new door for cyber criminals as they can now take your car for ransom.
+In relation to driving, if you are arrested and convicted of DWI, Kurtz & Blum, PLLC’s dwi attorneys in raleigh will review your case for free and lay out your legal options for fighting a DWI charge.

 The increased use of Internet of Things also comes with its own issues.
 With our lives becoming increasingly technology-orientated, cyber criminals will also become more creative and release more advanced threats.
 And here are the main things you should know about cyber threats as we enter into 2017.